codefenix-ConChaos/ans2html/README.md

   This VBScript is for converting an ANSI file to a HTML file.
 Useful for displaying BBS door game scores on a website.

-  It reads each character from a standard ANSI source file and generates a file containing HTML5 markup.
+  It reads each character from a standard ANSI source file, and generates a file containing HTML markup.
 It interprets most ANSI escape codes and translates all 255 codepage 437 characters to the best matching equivalent HTML entity.
   See: https://en.wikipedia.org/wiki/Code_page_437

-  After reading the ANSI source data, the script will first "flatten" it, eliminating all cursor movement sequences so that it need only convert the "m" escape sequences for in-line text coloring.
+  After reading the ANSI source data, the script will first "flatten" it, eliminating all cursor movement sequences so that it then need only convert the "m" escape sequences for in-line text coloring.

   The "Source Code Pro" font is optional but highly recommended for best